Find similiar products:

 I AM TAKING DYZANTIL AND PLANNING TO HAVE A BABY

-Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development (behaviour and learning disorders), which can be seriously debilitating.
-Your doctor will refer you to a specialist experienced in the management of epilepsy, so that alternative treatment options can be evaluated early on.
+Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development (behaviour and learning disorders), which can be seriously debilitating and/or permanent.
+Your GP will refer you to a specialist experienced in the management of epilepsy, so that other treatment options are evaluated early on.
 Your specialist can put several actions in place so that your pregnancy goes as smoothly as possible and any risks to you and your unborn child are reduced as much as possible.

-Your specialist may decide to change the dose of Dyzantil, switch you to another medicine, or stop treatment with Dyzantil a long time before you become pregnant – this is to make sure your illness is stable.
+You must not use Dyzantil if you are pregnant, unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks.
+Your specialist may decide to change the dose of Dyzantil, switch you to another medicine and stop treatment with Dyzantil a long time before you become pregnant – this is to make sure your illness is stable.

-Ask your doctor about taking folic acid when trying for a baby.
+Ask your specialist about taking folic acid when planning to have a baby.
 Folic acid can lower the general risk of spina bifida and early miscarriage that exists with all pregnancies.
 However, it is unlikely that it will reduce the risk of birth defects associated with valproate use.

 Key messages:

-I AM PREGNANT AND I AM USING DYZANTIL
+I AM PREGNANT AND I AM TAKING DYZANTIL

-Schedule an urgent appointment with your doctor if you are pregnant or think you might be pregnant.
-Your doctor will advise you further.
+Schedule an urgent appointment with your GP.
+Your GP will refer you immediately to your specialist if you are pregnant or think you might be pregnant.
+Your specialist will then advise you further.

-Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development (behaviour and learning disorders) which can be seriously debilitating.
-You will be referred to a specialist experienced in the management of epilepsy so that alternative treatment options can be evaluated.
+Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development (behaviour and learning disorders) which can be seriously debilitating and/or permanent.
+Your GP will refer you to a specialist experienced in the management of epilepsy so that other treatment options can be evaluated.

 Key messages:

-Make sure you read the Patient Guide that you will receive from your doctor.
-Your doctor will discuss the Annual Risk Acknowledgement Form and will ask you to sign it and keep it.
+Make sure you read the Patient Guide that you will receive from your specialist, GP or pharmacist.
+If you are a female of childbearing potential, your specialist will discuss and complete the Annual Risk Acknowledgement Form with you and will ask you to sign it and keep it.
 You will also receive a Patient Card from your pharmacist to remind you of valproate risks in pregnancy.

 Newborn babies of mothers who took valproate during pregnancy may have: